Sheetal0601/Bus-Pass-with-QR-Code-Scanner/README.md

 Thus while travelling users just have to get their pass scanned by which conductor can view the pass validity and passengers' details .

 ![buss pass app](https://media.giphy.com/media/EYI5KqrzMEnR3xGQLO/giphy.gif)

+It has following features:
+1. 🔐 Admin Authenticated Login & Logout
+2. ✔ User Registration by scanning QR Code on pass
+3. 🔎 User Search by scanning QR Code on pass
+4. 🔱 Updating and Deleting passengers' details.
+5. 💯 Secure User Data.